BWillShaw/Task_Manager/README.md

 # Task Manager

-Welcome to this Django project!
 This README file will help you understand what each file and folder in the project does.

 ## How the Project is Organized